haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 File menu -> Open -> select 4G6K_clean.pdb
 </a>

-Alternatively, if PyMOL is accessible from the command line simply type:
+Alternatively, if PyMOL is accessible from the command line, simply type:

 <a class="prompt prompt-cmd">
 pymol 4G6K_clean.pdb